AlexanderRipar/toy-language/README.md

   access to elements after a header (like a zero-length array in common C/C++ extensions).
 - Varargs - `...<arg-type>` to support variadic functions.
+- Compile-time integers - `CompInteger`.
+This is the type assigned to integer literals.
+It is also a first-class citizen of the language, meaning e.g.
+  `1 + 2` still results in a value of type `CompInteger`. \
+  Unlike other types, this one supports implicit conversion to integer types.
+- Compile-time floats - `CompFloat`, following the same semantics as `CompInteger` but for floating-point literals.
+- Compile-time strings - `CompString`, again being the type assigned to string literals.
+These can be implicitly converted to `[<strlen>]u8`.
 - The Type-Type - `Type` - to store other types
 - The Definition-Type - `Definition`, holding a name, type, default value, and other tidbits such as mutability information.

+Note that there is no dedicated character type.
+This is meant to drive home the point that there is no such thing as a simple "character", but rather only concepts such as code-units and -points in modern encodings (i.e., Unicode).
+And even their usefulness is debatable. \
+Instead, treating text as a slice of unsigned integers of an appropriate bit-width is encouraged.

 All types that have elements apart from arrays also support a `mut` between the type introducer and the element type - as an example, `*mut u32` in case of a